 - The front suspension and steering components can be jarred out of equilibrium.

 - The problem can only be remedied by substantial revisions and repair to the suspension.

 The suit was filed on behalf of Claire Reynolds, a New Jersey resident who owns a 2018 Jeep Wrangler Unlimited Sport 4×4.

 The class action seeks damages in the form of a buyback program that compensates drivers for defective vehicles and the loss of value to the vehicles.
 The suit also seeks punitive damages from FCA for fraud and calls for regulators to order a recall for the affected Jeeps.

 Contact Timothy Abeel & Associates About Your 2019 Jeep Wrangler

-If you own or lease a 2019 Jeep Wrangler (or other recent model year Wrangler) that is malfunctioning or has been repaired more than once for the same issue, The Law Offices of Timothy Abeel & Associates can help you.
+If you own or lease a 2021-2023 Jeep Wrangler that is malfunctioning or has been repaired more than once for the same issue, The Law Offices of Timothy Abeel & Associates can help you.
 These SUVs are known to suffer from death wobble and other major steering and suspension system defects and failures.
 If you are experiencing these or other issues with your Wrangler, you may be entitled to a new car, a full refund, or a cash settlement depending on your particular situation.